averyhiebert/groundstation/documentation/overview.md

 ## 6. Offline Mapping

 The client can be configured to use a WMS service as a base map.
-In the event that an internet connection is not available at launch, an offline base map can be provided by running a WMS service locally.
+If an internet connection will not be available at launch, an offline base map can be provided by running a WMS service locally.
 We did this using [GeoServer](http://geoserver.org/), an open-source Java server for GIS data.
-A description of how to obtain data for your launch site and set up a WMS service using GeoServer is probably beyond the scope of this documentation.
+Unfortunately, a description of how to obtain data for your launch site and set up a WMS service using GeoServer is probably beyond the scope of this documentation.